Scott Mills (radio show): History

 Beginning January 2013, the Official Chart Update was incorporated into Mills' Wednesday show, running from 3:30 to 4 pm.
 This was initially cohosted with Jameela Jamil, and then Clara Amfo.
-Following the move of the chart to Fridays in June 2015, The Official Chart Update now airs on Mondays at 4pm during Nick Grimshaw's drivetime show (4pm–7pm).
+Following the move of the chart to Fridays in June 2015, The Official Chart Update moved to air on Mondays at 4pm during Nick Grimshaw's drivetime show (4pm–7pm).

 In May 2014, Scott decided he wanted to get involved in the 2014 FIFA World Cup by making a football song better than the official World Cup song by Pitbull, Jennifer Lopez and Claudia Leitte.
 To do this, he enlisted the help of Australian pop rock band 5 Seconds of Summer, and Scott performed a rap on the song.
 "Hearts Upon Our Sleeve (Feat.
 Scott Mills)" premiered on Monday 2 June 2014, and was available for a short time as a free download at the Radio 1 website.
 The song gained airplay abroad, in both Australia and the United States of America, albeit without recognition for Mills.
 Former co-host and sports reader Chappers returned on 30 May 2014 under the guise of "90s music expert" to judge Scott's single, and promote the 2014 FIFA World Cup coverage on the BBC.

 On 14–15 March 2017, Mills and Stark took part in a 24 Hour LOLathon for Comic Relief.
 This 24-hour broadcast, which began on Tuesday 14 March at 4pm (after Scott's regular show aired from 1-4pm) involved Scott and Chris staying on air for 24 hours, and had to tell a specified number of jokes in each link.
 They were joined by the regular host of each show and a number of other guests including Russell Brand, Harry Hill and Russell Kane.
 In total, this raised £275,263.

 Following changes to Radio 1's weekend schedule in March 2018, Maya Jama joined the team as a regular guest co-host on Fridays for a short period.
 From June 2018, the show only runs 4 days a week (Monday to Thursday) while Scott Mills hosts the official chart on Friday (4–7pm).